What are the Roles & Responsibilities of Product Managers?

 - Acquire Relevant Experience: In order to lay a solid career foundation, acquire experience in product management, marketing, or a related industry through internships and working on different projects.

-- Gain Relevant Knowledge: You can attend several courses that are available online to learn well around about product management.
+- Gain Relevant Knowledge: You can attend several courses (not necessarily MBA) that are available online to learn well around about product management.
 Moreover, it is also important to learn the language of computing and the language of business.

 - Establish a Strong Network: To keep abreast of the most recent trends and advancements, establish a solid network of people in the product management sector and go to industry events.